Hematite In Oil Drilling Applications

 Hematite In Water Based Mud (WBM)

-In WBM applications, lubricants are often used to ensure high efficiency drilling and to reduce friction and wear caused by solids including weighing agents such as hematite.
-It has been found that a 1% by volume addition of surfactant to the mud mixture was sufficient to reduce friction coefficients by 60% - increasing the longevity of the drill bit(10).
-In WBM scenarios, hematite can be used in quantities of up to 20% by weight, with a notable decrease in sedimentation relative to borite due to the high iron oxide content(11).
+In WMB applications, lubricants are often used to ensure high efficiency drilling and to reduce friction and wear caused by solids including weighing agents such as hematite.
+It has been found that a 1% by volume addition of surfactant to the mud mixture was sufficient to reduce friction coefficients by 60% - increasing the longevity of the drill bit(13).
+In WBM scenarios, hematite can be used in quantities of up to 20% by weight, with a notable decrease in sedimentation relative to borite due to the high iron oxide content(14).

 Hematite And Rheology

-Rheology refers to the flow of matter, and particularly in the drilling space, the plastic flow of solids (this should not be confused with plastics as a materia)l.
+Rheology refers to the flow of matter, and particularly in the drilling space, the plastic flow of solids.
+This should not be confused with plastics as a material.
 Plastic flow is a movement proportional to an applied force, and specifically in petroleum exploration, a shape or phase change resulting from such a force.
 Rheological properties are profoundly affected by the presence of solid materials, and therefore adding hematite to a fluid will have an impact upon its rheological performance.
-Particle size is crucial (no more than 25 µm, but often far less)(12).
-Across multiple studies, hematite has produced higher density values, better gelling ability and higher plastic viscosity than barite(13), especially at deep boring depths.
+Particle size is crucial (no more than 25 µm, but often far less)(15).
+Across multiple studies, hematite has produced higher density values, better gelling ability and higher plastic viscosity than barite(16), especially at deep boring depths.
 These qualities are continuous with successful long term depth drilling projects, affording stable bore holes.

 Hematite, Drilling Fluids And The Environment